noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 silent for a while after she heard my words, but then, she smiled with large drop of tears streaming down her eyes.

 [...Unnn...
-I will wait... no matter... how long it takes... my feelings.... for Kaito... will not fade...
+I will wait... no matter... how long it takes... my feelings... for Kaito... will not fade...
 I really, really... love you...
 Even after Kaito gives me your answer...
 I will love Kaito... more and more...]